abbycabs/mozsprint-repo-template/CONTRIBUTING.md

 Add some info on *why* people should read your contributor guidelines and *what* they are.

->This documents is a set of guidelines for contributing to [Project] on GitHub.
+>This document is a set of guidelines for contributing to [Project] on GitHub.
 These are guidelines, not rules.
 This guide is meant to make it easy for you to get involved.

 If your guide is long, consider adding a table of contents.